Longwater1234/server-tic-tac/README.md

     ```bash
     go build --ldflags="-s -w"
     ```
+- Set ENV variable for PORT which the server will listen to.
+- By default, it will run on port 9876.
 - Done.
 Now you can simply execute the binary `./server-tic-tac`.
-- By default, it will run on port 9876.
 - To stop the server anytime, just press `CTRL` + `C`, or quit the terminal window